quyanna/sign-up-form/README.md

 - Download the files and open index.html in your browser OR
 - If hosted on GitHub Pages, you can also view it there.

+#### Notes

+Please disregard the poor/minimal form validation, as I did not use any JavaScript for this.